gpkash/5eOSRD/Characterizations/Classes/Wizard/Wizard.md

 ### Ritual Casting

-You can cast a wizard spell as a ritual if that spell has the ritual tag and you have the spell in your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]].
+You can cast a wizard spell as a ritual if that spell has the ritual tag and you have the spell in your [[Spellbook]].
 You don't need to have the spell prepared.

 ### Spellcasting Focus